 It's sensitive enough to read down to 0.1mV, but the auto range only works down to about 5mV.
 If you need more sensitivity than that you'll have to set it manually.
 Still, the addition of auto range is a handy feature.

 It features a rechargeable battery which will save you some money, and comes with a charger.
 The backlit LCD screen isn't anything special, but it has a low power draw and gets the job done.

 Two things I'd love to see on this device that it doesn't have: it only has a single lead for input, which limits you, and it doesn't have USB connectivity for syncing with your laptop or PC.
 But I do understand: the price is low and the device was built for portability and on-the-spot diagnoses; it does those tasks admirably!

 Of all the smaller, less expensive digital o-scopes out there, this one by Rigol is among the very best.
+It's feature-rich and powerful.
 It features the highest bandwidth and therefore the highest sample rate of any of the scopes we've taken a look at thus far.
 If sample rate is important to you, this is one to check out.

 It's also the biggest one I'm reviewing today.
 It needs the extra space to house all those extra goodies, so it's not exactly handheld.
 But with that being said, it's small enough to make it very convenient to store and move about.
 Its size (approximately 18" x 12" x 11") and weight (6 pounds) make it better suited to someone who needs a bit more shelf space in their lab or workshop.

 To get down to the brass tacks, this has a bunch of features that put it nearly on par with some of the behemoths out there.
 With 50 MHz of bandwidth comes a sample rate of 1 GS/s over both channels, much higher than any reviewed here.
 That really lends this device to detailed analysis.
 It has two input channels too.